Skip to content

 Dr. Khan is the author of "100 Rules of Fat Loss" — a comprehensive guide covering diet, exercise, and lifestyle modifications for long-term weight management success.

-The Benefits of Gentle Movement While Fasting
+The Benefits of Gentle Movement During Ramadan Fasting

-Timing Your Yoga and Stretching Sessions
+Optimal Timing for Yoga and Stretching During Ramadan

 • Cat-Cow Pose (Marjaryasana-Bitilasana): Excellent for spinal flexibility and gentle abdominal massage.